What is Google Search Console

 Click the drop down box and select “Android App”

-Now open a new tab and go to play.google.com and locate your apps page and copy the URL and paste it into the “Add a Property” dialog box that says “com.example.app” (you do not need the entire URL just the end portion) then click “Add”.
+Open a new tab and go to play.google.com.
+Locate your apps page and copy the URL.
+Paste your URL into the “Add a Property” dialog box that says “com.example.app”.
+You do not need the entire URL just the end portion.
+Click the “Add” button after pasting your URL.

 You’ll receive an e-mail stating that your App has been added and you should now associate it with a website if you have one.
 Pick your site URL and click “Associate” button.